 11. Confirm Data Retention Is Set to 14 Months

-GA4's default data retention is 2 months — vastly shorter than UA's unlimited retention.
-This affects Explorations only (standard reports use aggregated data).
-Go to Admin → Data Settings → Data Retention and change to 14 months immediately.
-This change is not retroactive — data already deleted under the 2-month window is gone permanently.
+GA4's default data retention is 2 months — vastly shorter than UA's effectively unlimited retention.
+This affects Explorations only (standard aggregated reports are unaffected), but Explorations are where most serious analysis happens.
+Go to Admin → Data Settings → Data Retention and change the setting to 14 months immediately — it's the maximum available on the free tier.
+This change is not retroactive: any data that already aged out under the 2-month default is permanently deleted.
+If you migrated in July 2024 and never touched this setting, you've already lost a year of granular data that can never be reconstructed.

 12. Check Google Signals Settings